 Natural / Tested

 Basically Some federations carry out drug testing and or polygraph tests, and have clear criteria of how long you should be drug free prior to competing, this ranges anything from the 2 years WADA uses for the sports they administer, up to lifetime drug free.
-In the UK the federations I would add to this group are NPA, BNBF and UKDBFA, in Europe there's INBA, UIBBN and WNBA too.
+In the UK the federations I would add to this group are NPA, BNBF and UKDBFA,

 Most bodybuilding federations come into this category and there are quite a few!
 They don't generally carry out drug testing and don't have any criteria to enforce on this subject.
 (UKBFF being the exception, having one drug tested show per year) These include UKBFF, NABBA, WABBA, IBFA, NAC most independently run bodybuilding area shows.